ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

 # August 2 2020

-- Hung out with video editing friend to get Sharetea, Vons, and talk at a park.
+- Hung out with Female Shadow Clone to get Sharetea, Vons, and talk at a park.

 # August 1 2020